bbc/ShouldIT/docs/gherkin-difference.md

+---
+layout: default
+title:  "ShouldIT - Difference in Gherkin and ShouldIT?"

+---

 # What is the difference between ShouldIT? and Cucumber/Gherkin based BDD tools

 What Gherkin based BDD tools do well is take a user journey or story and make that the focal point of their feature files.